REQUEST FOR APPLICATIONS

 - Core facility use and location (projected)

-- Initial estimate of cost (ie for the core resources per sample, etc)
+- Initial budget estimate (ie costs for the core resources, etc)

 - A brief statement of the status of required assurances and approvals (if relevant)